 At each wedding I photograph, I am reminded of the joy I have in being married.
 I get excited for my couples as they begin their lives together.
 Being a wedding photographer is not just a job for me.
 I LOVE what I do.
 I become emotionally invested in my couples, and I pour my heart into each wedding I am blessed to be able document.

 I am a chaser of light.
 In any situation where I am behind the camera, I am constantly looking for ways to take advantage of beautiful available light.
-There's nothing more romantic than portraits in the evening light.

 In a digital age, nothing is more charming and personal than a handwritten note.
 As a leftie with terrible penmanship, I swoon over the art of lettering and beautiful calligraphy.